 You can use a corner chisel to square corners.
 Place the chisel in the corner of the frame and tap it with a hammer two or three times.

 If you don’t have a corner chisel, you can use a flat chisel and hammer instead.

 Step 6.
 Drill the Weep Holes

-To drill the weep holes I clamped a piece of scrap wood to the bottom of the frame.
-I used an awl to make a mark between the frame and scrap wood.
+To make the weep holes, I clamped a piece of scrap wood to the bottom of the frame.
+I used an awl to create a starting point for the drill bit between the frame and scrap wood.

 Step 7.
 Glaze the Window